outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - ambiguity maximization, across set traversal sequence

     - document objects outside of system context
-      - what types of objects/functions/attributes survive outside of a system that isn't closed by default
+      - what types of objects/functions/attributes survive outside of a system that isn't closed by default, and to what extent
+      - what interfaces capture the objects outside of a measurable system context with potential for information (maintenance of a fact for enough time & space to be measured or depended on)

     - document interface math examples, like standardization of all distinct components into their own interfaces, rather than within a system context
-      - rather than framing the behavior of objects in a system, frame each object on its own interface and compute the interactions of those interfaces
+      - rather than framing the behavior of objects in a system, frame each object on its own interface (containing all its possible forms, variables, attributes, generators, cooperative contexts, etc) and compute the interactions of those interfaces

     - example filter analysis